 For use in your own applications or databases, you may connect to AOV's suite of web services, which are data streams direct from AOV’s servers.
 They can be opened in a variety of data management systems, GIS applications, and other software packages.
 They allow users and organizations quick access to comprehensive, remotely updated information.

-These web services are considered an important contribution to the interagency US AON initiative as well as the international Sustaining Arctic Observing Networks (SAON) program, with the goal of promoting data interoperability and information exchange through as open services including Geoservices REST, OGC WMS/WFS, and as ISO 19115-3 metadata components.
+These web services are considered an important contribution to the interagency US AON initiative as well as the international Sustaining Arctic Observing Networks (SAON) program, with the goal of promoting data interoperability and information exchange through open services in web service formats such as Geoservices REST, OGC WMS/WFS, KMZ, TXT, and ISO 19115-1.

-- ArcGIS Desktop -- If you use ArcGIS Desktop, download this layer file: public_Arctic_Data_Collection_Sites.lyr.
-When added to ArcMap, it pulls from a service optimized for use in ArcMap documents that have the map projection set to North Pole Lambert Azimuthal Equal Area Alaska (EPSG 3572).
+If you use ArcGIS Desktop, download this layer file: public_Arctic_Data_Collection_Sites.lyr.
+When added to ArcMap, it pulls from a feature service optimized for use in ArcMap documents that have the map projection set to North Pole Lambert Azimuthal Equal Area Alaska (EPSG 3572).

-- WMS -- This OGC-compliant Web Map Service (WMS) delivers tiled raster imagery.
-For ArcGIS Users, copy and paste into your application: "http://arcticgeoservices.org/arcgis/services/public/Arctic_Data_Collection_Sites/MapServer/WMSServer".
-For Other Users, copy and paste into your application: "http://arcticgeoservices.org/arcgis/services/public/Arctic_Data_Collection_Sites/MapServer/WMSServer?request=GetCapabilities&service=WMS".
+This OGC-compliant Web Map Service (WMS) delivers tiled raster imagery.
+For ArcGIS Users, see links above for ArcGIS Desktop and ArcGIS Online.
+For other users, copy and paste into your application:

 AOV is committed to best practices for data sharing, and will continue to make data available in a variety of services and formats to address the needs of different user communities.